 While I still have a lot to learn about plants, I have an easy DIY water propagation station and a few water propagation tips to share with you!
+But first, subscribe to the blog for more budget friendly DIYs!

 Thank you to DAP, who partnered with me to try their new RapidFuse Fast Curing Gel Adhesives with Gel Control Applicator.
 All opinions and ideas are my own.
 The RapidFuse Fast Curing Gel with Gel Control Applicator is perfect for this DIY.
 The adhesive is better than super glue!
 In addition, the thick gel doesn’t drip and can easily be applied with the control applicator.